HakaiInstitute/kelp-o-matic/docs/installation.md

     ```

    It will deactivate automatically when you close the terminal.
 To reactivate, just run `source kom-env/bin/activate`
-   (you don't have to reinstall Kelp-o-Matic though).
+   (you don't have to reinstall Kelp-O-Matic though).

 !!! important